 The link below is to our Fact Sheet on Selling a Rental Property which is found on our website.
-I think it will provide some clarification on the rules surrounding the sale of the property and entering the unit for showings. http://www.landlordselfhelp.com/facts/2007_selling_rental_property.pdf If the units are messy and cluttered, you can try asking the tenants to clean and clear the units of the clutter.
+It should provide some clarification on the rules surrounding the sale of the property and entering the unit for showings. https://landlordselfhelp.com/media/RTA-Selling-a-Rental-Property-REV2021.pdf.
+If the units are messy and cluttered, you can try asking the tenants to clean and clear the units of the clutter.
 There is no real way to enforce this, and unless they agree that you can help in cleaning up, you cannot do it yourself or hire someone to do it.
 If there are certain repairs to be done you’re allowed to enter to do the repairs as long as you give 24 hours written notice whenever you need to enter to do the work.
-You must specify the time of entry which can be between 8:00am and 8:00pm.
+You must specify the time of entry which can be between 8:00 am and 8:00 pm.
 With regards to holding an open house, the law does not make any specific reference to this; it only refers to individual showings.
 This is something that you would have to discuss with your tenants and ask for their co-operation, but you must still provide them with proper 24 hour written notice for any showings, and it is their choice whether they want to be present or not, you cannot insist that they leave.

 My tenant gave 60 days’ written notice to vacate their unit, and I am trying to show it to potential tenants.
 However, the old tenant is restricting when I can show the unit, and wants 24 hour notice before I enter.
 What can I do?

-Legally the tenant does not have the right to choose when you can enter the unit for showings to prospective tenants, and in this case the 24 hour written notice is not even required as stated under sec.
+The tenant does not have the right to choose when you can enter the unit for showings to prospective tenants, and in this case the 24 hour written notice is not even required as stated under sec.
 26(3) of the Residential Tenancies Act: Entry to show rental unit to prospective tenants (3) A landlord may enter the rental unit without written notice to show the unit to prospective tenants if, (a) the landlord and tenant have agreed that the tenancy will be terminated or one of them has given notice of termination to the other; (b) the landlord enters the unit between the hours of 8 a.m. and 8 p.m.; and (c) before entering, the landlord informs or makes a reasonable effort to inform the tenant of the intention to do so.
 2006, c.
 17, s.
 26 (3).
-If he refuses to co-operate, you could try calling the Investigations and Enforcement Unit of the Ministry of Municipal Affairs and Housing at 416-585-7214 and discuss this issue with them.
+If the tenant refuses to co-operate, you could try calling the Rental Housing Enforcement Unit at 416-585-7214 and discuss this issue with them.

-Landlords who are unable to gain access to the rental unit after following the provisions established by the Residential Tenancies Act have two options: a) Document their efforts to enter the unit and issue a notice of early termination on the basis of substantial interference with the landlord’s enjoyment of the premises; or b)Contact the Investigation and Enforcement Unit of the Ministry of Municipal Affairs and Housing.
+Landlords who are unable to gain access to the rental unit after following the provisions established by the Residential Tenancies Act have two options: a) Document their efforts to enter the unit and issue a notice of early termination on the basis of substantial interference with the landlord’s enjoyment of the premises; or b)Contact the Rental Housing Enforcement Unit.
 They will contact the tenant and, in many circumstances, are able to secure tenant cooperation without taking legal action.
-You can reach them from the 416/647 dialling area at 416-585-7214 or Toll Free 1-888-772-9277.
+You can reach them at 416-585-7214 or Toll Free 1-888-772-9277.

 I would like to do some landscaping work on my rental property, am I required to notify my tenants?